sid-thephysicskid/manim-ai-agent/prd.md

    - Copy source code and run Uvicorn.

 2. **Deploy on Railway:**
-   - Use Railway’s container deployment with proper resource allocation (start with Hobby plan, upgrade as needed).
+   - Use Railway's container deployment with proper resource allocation (start with Hobby plan, upgrade as needed).
    - Set environment variables and test connectivity.

 3. **Configure CORS:**
-   - Ensure the backend’s FastAPI instance allows requests from the Vercel frontend domain.
+   - Ensure the backend's FastAPI instance allows requests from the Vercel frontend domain.

 ### Phase 3: Testing & Quality Assurance